Articles in this section

 Handling claim denials

 A denied status indicates that the insurance payer processed the claim, but denied payment.
-These are different from rejected claims or scrub errors because the denied claim was successfully processed by the payer, but due to an issue on the claim, they didn’t provide reimbursement.
+This differs from rejected claims or scrub errors, because the denied claim was successfully processed by the payer, but reimbursement was not issued.

-Important: The quickest way to resolve a denial is to contact the payer directly, and request instructions for correcting the claim.
-For more information, see What to do when a claim is denied below.
+Important: The quickest way to resolve a denial is to contact the payer directly and request instructions for correcting the claim.

 Issues that can lead to denials